American Forts: East

 (1648 - 1650 or 1651), Philadelphia

-A Dutch palisaded log fort located along the eastern-side of the Schuylkill River in the Passyunk section of town.
+A Dutch palisaded log fort located along the eastern side of the Schuylkill River in the Passyunk section of town, at the bend of the river above the Penrose Ave.
+Bridge.
 It was abandoned after Swedish settlers vandalized the fort several times.
-The Swedes had built a stockaded 30-by-20-foot fort directly in front of the Dutch fort in 1648 to intimidate them.
+The Swedes had built a 30-by-20-foot stockade (aka Printz Stockade) in the immediate vicinity of the Dutch fort in 1648 to intimidate them.

 Fort Vasa